-For this New Year, we recommend taking a new approach – resolve to answer the call from opportunity.
+For this New Year, we recommend taking a new approach – resolve to “pick up the phone” and answer the call from opportunity.
 As President Harry S. Truman, said, “Progress occurs when courageous, skillful leaders seize the opportunity to change things for the better.”

 Every challenge you and your organization is facing in 2015 represents an opportunity.
 You know exactly what those challenges are.
 Level Five aspiring leaders answer the call, and seize the opportunity each challenge represents.

 As we’ve said before, business is change.
 As a leader, you have two options: 1.
 Lead change; or 2.
 Let change lead you.
 Level Five leaders won’t even consider the second option, because it invariably leads to failure.
 Yet, many corporate leaders actually choose option 2 – by default.
 They don’t answer the call from opportunity because they’ve been successful thus far.
 They follow the old adage: “if it ain’t broke, don’t fix it.”

 However, the option 2 leadership choice is deadly.
 It poisons the future of an organization.
 Most senior leaders would adamantly object to being called complacent; yet, most CEOs cite change as their biggest fear.
 Seizing opportunity is embracing change – but it also involves risk.
 It is much less risky to send the call from opportunity to voice mail…then, you never have to listen to it, much less return the call.
 But at what cost?